Caster Brake Type Overview

 How it works

-When the brake pedal engages, an L shaped metal plate presses against the top of the wheel causing the wheel to stop.
-As a result, over time the L shaped metal plate will bend making the wheel unable to lock.
-Side lock brakes are not recommended for heavy industrial environments.
+When the brake pedal is engaged, an L-shaped metal plate presses against the top of the wheel causing the wheel to stop.
+Over time, this metal plate can become bent and make it difficult for the wheel to lock.
+Because of this, side lock brakes are not recommended for heavy industrial environments or carts that carry heavy loads.

 TECH LOCK BRAKE